goulartt/cortex/README.md

 - dataCotacao: MM-dd-YYYY
 - moedaOrigem
 - moedaDestino
-- valor: deve ser um valor double
+- valor: must be a double value

 The available coins to use are:
 DKK,